holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-brief-introduction.md

 ### Anti-fragility

-Holochain networks work collectively to redistribute responsibility for data and traffic, which means that activity flows nimbly around outages, partitions, and attacks.
+Holochain networks constantly redistribute responsibility for data and traffic, which means that they flow nimbly around outages, partitions, and attacks.
 Apps can even work offline.

 ### High performance, low cost